devsphere-apps/expo-autopilot/README.md

-# Auto Import Extension for VSCode
+# Auto Import Extension for Expo Router Projects in VSCode

-Welcome to the **Auto Import Extension** for Visual Studio Code!
-This powerful tool is designed to streamline your development workflow by automatically detecting and importing missing modules, components, utilities, and more in your TypeScript and JavaScript projects.
+Welcome to the **Auto Import Extension** for Visual Studio Code, specifically crafted for Expo Router projects!
+This powerful tool is designed to streamline your development workflow by automatically detecting and importing missing modules, components, utilities, and more in your Expo Router-based TypeScript and JavaScript projects.

 ## 🚀 Features